-Scholarly Reach and Academic Use
+Scholarly Reach and Institutional Engagement

 Documented citations, professional engagement, and the application of Psychological Architecture across scholarly and practitioner contexts.